ray-project/ray/doc/source/serve/production-guide/kubernetes.md

 Then, once the cluster is running, it deploys the Serve application to the cluster using the [REST API](serve-in-production-deploying).
 The controller also creates a Kubernetes Service that can be used to route traffic to the Serve application.

-Let's see this in action by deploying the [Text ML example](serve-in-production-example).
+To see an example, deploy the [Text ML example](serve-in-production-example).
-The Serve config for the example is embedded into [this example `RayService` CR](https://github.com/ray-project/kuberay/blob/5b1a5a11f5df76db2d66ed332ff0802dc3bbff76/ray-operator/config/samples/ray-service.text-ml.yaml).
+The Serve config for the example is embedded into [this sample `RayService` CR](https://github.com/ray-project/kuberay/blob/5b1a5a11f5df76db2d66ed332ff0802dc3bbff76/ray-operator/config/samples/ray-service.text-ml.yaml).
-To follow along, save this CR locally in a file named `ray-service.text-ml.yaml`:
+Save this CR locally to a file named `ray-service.text-ml.yaml`:

 :::{note}
 - The example `RayService` uses very low `numCpus` values for demonstration purposes.
 In production, provide more resources to the Serve application.